stacilee2/foodie-houston-app/README.md

 # Foodie.
 (Houston Edition)

 This application was created for the targeted "foodie" user, who wants to go beyond the Yelp review to find new acclaimed restaurants in Houston.

+## Features
+- Create user account with a secured password
+- Login/logout with username and password ability
-The user can create an account with a secured password and login when reservations are made.
-The user will be able to see a restaurant card with the image, cuisine, and description of the restaurant and will be able to make a reservation for that restaurant.
-The reservations are made available through a dropdown menu and can be updated or deleted through a reservation form.
+- See a current restaurant card with the image, cuisine, and description of the restaurant
+- Make a reservation given dropdown menu for selected restaurant
+- Update or delete reservation through form

 ## Technologies